anhr/commonNodeJS/colorpicker/colorpicker.md

 <div id="colorpicker"></div>
 ```

-Now you can use window.ColorPicker for select a color from picker.
+Now you can use <b>window.ColorPicker</b> for select a color from picker.

 Example of the simple ColorPicker
 ```